 Your endowed gift to support a named fellowship will provide a reliable foundation for distinguished graduate students in the long term.
 When we grant a portion of the earnings each year to fellowships, we are able to recognize, attract and retain the best and brightest students who otherwise would not be able to afford a design education at UC Berkeley.
 Thanks to a generous gift in 2017 by Greg Perloff (M.C.P. ’76) and his wife Laura, we created an endowed doctoral fellowship in the Department of City & Regional Planning.
 Gifts and pledges of less than $250,000 can be made to existing graduate fellowship funds in the Departments of Architecture, Landscape Architecture, and City & Regional Planning.

 Today, it’s almost a matter of fact that the disciplines of architecture, landscape architecture, and planning are housed together under one academic umbrella.
 But in the mid-20th century, no university in the United States had yet combined the three.
 The idea for such an integration came largely from William Wurster, for whom the College of Environmental Design’s brutalist building is named after.
-Wurster, who valued the synthesis of knowledge and academic contributions in a way that would help shape the environmental at large, saw environmental design as being inseparable from its social, political, economic, and cultural contexts.
+Wurster, who valued the synthesis of knowledge and academic contributions in a way that would help shape the environment at large, saw environmental design as being inseparable from its social, political, economic, and cultural contexts.
 Since its founding in 1959, the College has seen countless environmental design pioneers who embraced the same thinking as William Wurster enter its doors.

 Our extraordinary faculty hold a progressive vision for the future—one forged through the creative interaction of design, social and environmental justice, sustainability, and urban data and engineering.
 Your support allows us to focus on solving design and planning problems with innovative, cross-disciplinary solutions.